pippo-java/matilda/README.md

 This project is a demo application build with [Pippo](www.pippo.ro) framework.
 The goal of this project is to show how looks a real web application build with Pippo.

-before studying this project please read about Pippo on www.pippo.ro and see the multiple Pippo-Demo projects (fine granularity) on https://github.com/decebals/pippo-demo.
+Before studying this project please read about Pippo on www.pippo.ro and see the multiple Pippo-Demo projects (fine granularity) on https://github.com/decebals/pippo-demo.

 Libraries used
 -------------------